Last updated on : 08 Nov, 2025

 Yes, raw taro leaves are considered unsafe to eat due to their high content of calcium oxalate crystals.
 These needle-like compounds can cause severe irritation to the mouth, throat, and digestive tract.
 Common symptoms after eating raw or undercooked taro leaves include:

-Thorough cooking—such as boiling, steaming, or frying—breaks down the calcium oxalate crystals, rendering the leaves safe for consumption.
+Thorough cooking—such as boiling, steaming, or frying for at least 15 minutes—breaks down the calcium oxalate crystals, rendering the leaves safe for consumption.
 Once cooked properly, taro leaves are not only safe but also nutrient-dense and beneficial for your health.

 Taro leaves are extremely versatile in the kitchen.
 Once properly prepared, they can be turned into delicious and nutritious meals.
 Here are three of the best ways to enjoy them:

 The health benefits of taro or arbi leaves are genuinely remarkable.
-From being a rich source of essential nutrients like iron, vitamin C, and folate to offering potential advantages for skin health, reproductive health, and cardiovascular well-being, taro leaves are a valuable addition to a balanced diet.
-However, it’s important to note that taro leaves should be cooked thoroughly to neutralise any potential harmful effects.
+From being a rich source of essential nutrients like iron, vitamin C, and folate to offering potential advantages for digestive, heart, and immune health, taro leaves are a valuable addition to a balanced diet.
+However, it’s critical to remember that taro leaves must be cooked thoroughly to neutralize the naturally occurring calcium oxalate crystals and ensure safe consumption.

 Disclaimer